ncatlab/nlab-content/pages/65.md

 * [[Andre Joyal]], _[[joyalscatlab:Model structures on Cat]]_

-The canonical model structures for 2-categories and bicategories are due to
+The [[canonical model structure on 2-categories|canonical model structures for 2-categories and bicategories]] are due to

 * [[Steve Lack]],